Mert-Can/nd303-c1-advanced-python-techniques-project-starter/starter/Solved_Bugs.md

 ### Requirement 4.
 ***Find up to some number of unique NEOs on a given date or between start date and end date larger than X kilometers that were hazardous and within X kilometers from Earth.***

+We solved this requirements by adding a check for the distance property in the `create_filter_options` method.
+Since the distance property applies to an Orbital path, we included another key in the defaault dictionary ["ORB"] to hold filters for OrbitalPath Objects.

+Furthermore, we added implementation to the `apply` method of the Filter class to filter the Orbital Paths that match the filter criteria and saved the NearEarthObjects, who's Orbital Paths meet the filter criteria, to a list.

+Now in the NEOSearcher class, we included implementation to in the `get_objects` method to extract Orbital Path filters and apply to the NearEarthObjects and then return the results.